 Furthermore, the Board of Directors appointed an independent Lead Director, considering that the Chair of the Board is not an independent director.
-Our current Lead Director, Douglas R. Oberhelman, chairs each in camera meeting of the Board of Directors with the other independent directors, and conveys to the Chair of the Board of Directors, and/or the President and Chief Executive Officer, as the case may be, any comments, questions or suggestions raised during such meetings.
+Our current Lead Director, Douglas R. Oberhelman, chairs each in camera meeting (or in camera portion of a meeting) of the Board of Directors with the other independent directors, and conveys to the Chair of the Board of Directors, and/or the President and Chief Executive Officer, as the case may be, any comments, questions or suggestions raised during such meetings.